uptane/pures/pure3.md

 # Specification

 ## *Establishing an early disclosure mailing list*
 Notices will be posted on Uptane's two mailing lists as well as on the Deployment Best Practices web pages inviting adopters and implementers to voluntarily sign up for our early disclosure mailing list.
+The individuals/organizations who sign up for this list will be notified of verified vulnerabilities prior to any public announcement and will be sent patches once they are completed.

+The early disclosure mailing list will be used only for the purposes stated above.

 ## *Reporting a vulnerability*
 Suspected security vulnerabilities should be reported to `uptane-security [AT] googlegroups [DOT] com.
 We're committed to working with security researchers to resolve the vulnerabilities they discover.
 You can help us by following these guidelines: